Taras Khakhulin

 Image Generators with Conditionally-Independent Pixel Synthesis

 Our generator produce images without any spatial convolutions.
-Each pixel synthesized separetly conditioned on noise vector.
+Each pixel synthesized separately conditioned on noise vector.
 We investigate properties of such generator and propose several applications (e.g. super-res, foveated rendering).

 Learning Elimination Ordering for Tree Decomposition Problem

 We propose a learning heuristic with RL for real-world combinatorial problem on graphs.
-Suprisingly, we can easily estimate universal policy which can be scaled across different graphs.
+Surprisingly, we can easily estimate universal policy which can be scaled across different graphs.

 High-Resolution Daytime Translation Without Domain Labels